slac-epics/ek9000/docs/manual.md

-# EPICS Device Support for the EK9000 Modbus to EtherCAT Coupler
+# EPICS Device Support for the EK9000
 This is the manual for the EK9000 device support module for EPICS 3.14 and later.

 If you don't know already, the EK9000 is a low-cost Modbus to EtherCAT coupler.
 It allows you to control EtherCAT terminals (such as the EL3064 analog input) using a simple Modbus interface, which can be used on virtually any IOC with internet access.